The Best Life Diet

-- Stop eating two hours before going to bed
+- Stop eating 2 hours before going to bed.

-- Eat three meals plus snacks every day
+- Eat 3 meals plus snacks every day.

 While you may not see much weight loss during this time, Greene believes that making these changes will help you establish healthful habits that are the keys to lasting weight loss.